kandyce1010/content-aggregator/docs/implementation_plan.md

 4. **Document**: Update documentation with new features and usage instructions
 5. **Review**: Assess what worked well and what could be improved

+## AWS Services to Utilize

+- **Amazon SNS**: For email delivery
+- **Amazon EventBridge**: For scheduled execution
+- **AWS Lambda**: For serverless execution of content aggregation and email generation
+- **Amazon DynamoDB**: For content storage and tracking
+- **Amazon CloudWatch**: For monitoring and logging
+- **AWS IAM**: For security and access control
+- **Amazon S3**: For storing templates and configuration

-## Initial Focus: Web App Deployment
+## Initial Focus: Email Digest MVP

-For the initial deployment, we'll focus on:
+For the initial implementation, we'll focus on:

-1. Setting up the basic project structure
-2. Implementing the RSS feed reader
+1. Completing the content fetchers for all sources
-3. Creating a simple web interface
+2. Creating a basic email digest template
-4. Deploying the web application locally
+3. Setting up SNS for email delivery
+4. Configuring EventBridge for scheduled execution

-This approach allows us to have a working application quickly while establishing the foundation for more advanced features.
+This approach allows us to quickly deliver a working email digest while establishing the foundation for more advanced features.

-## Technology Choices for Initial Deployment

-- **Backend**: Python with Flask (lightweight, easy to set up)
-- **Data Storage**: JSON files initially (simplest approach)
-- **Frontend**: Basic HTML/CSS with minimal JavaScript
-- **Deployment**: Local development server

-Once the basic application is working, we can incrementally add more complex features and technologies.